4.3. Klister: A First Pass Performance Engineering¶

 the implementation is trying to realize the system.
 For example, there might be

-a perfectly good reason to use an Integer
+a perfectly good reason to use an Integer over an Int, such as one

-expects to handle data past the Int
+expects to handle data past the Int range.

 4.3.3.1.
 Data.Map With Expensive Keys¶

-is a key type in the klister interpreter.
+The ExpanderState is a key type in the klister interpreter.
 It is stored in

-and maintains state for the expander.
+an IORef and maintains state for the expander.
 From a performance

-is suspect because it employs data structures
+perspective the ExpanderState is suspect because it employs data structures

 that are lazy and yet the interpreter will eventually use everything in the

 state.
-Here is the definition of the ExpanderState
+Here is the definition of the ExpanderState:

 data ExpanderState = ExpanderState